 Trusted Employees provides a variety of criminal record searches to help you stay compliant and feel secure in your hiring decision.
 These include:

-To read more about what these include visit our Employment Criminal Records History page.
+To read more about what these pre-employment background screening services include visit our Employment Criminal Records History page.

 While additional searches aren’t always necessary they can be very useful depending on your industry.
 Some common public record searches include: